Avril 14th

-"Avril 14th" is a piano instrumental by the electronic musician Richard D. James, under his pseudonym Aphex Twin, released on his 2001 album Drukqs.
+"Avril 14th" is a piano instrumental by the English electronic musician Richard David James, released under his name Aphex Twin on his 2001 album Drukqs.
 It was recorded using a Disklavier, a computer-controlled piano.

 Composition

 Whereas most of James's music is electronic, "Avril 14th" is a piano composition.
 It was recorded using a Disklavier, a piano with a mechanism that reads MIDI data and plays the keyboard without human input.
 The clicking of the mechanism is audible on the recording.
-According to Fact writer Scott Wilson, "The result is something that sounds human but not quite."
+According to the Fact writer Scott Wilson, "The result is something that sounds human but not quite."
+Another Fact writer, Al Horner, described it as a "a butterfly-fragile float" of "piano calm".
 Several critics likened it to the works of Erik Satie.
-Fact described it as a "a butterfly-fragile float" of "piano calm".